The core activity of the New India Foundation are the New

 University of Chicago Press, Blackwell, Penguin) in India and

-Candidates for the New India Fellowship are Candidates for the
+Candidates for the New India Fellowship are sought through

-leading journals.
-The Trustees shall assess the proposals and
+select advertising in leading journals.
+The Trustees assess the

-make a short list from the submissions.
-The shortlisted
+proposals and make a short list from the submissions.
+The

-candidates will be called for an interview, before a jury
+shortlisted candidates are called for an interview, before a

-consisting of eminent people from the worlds of scholarship,
+jury consisting of eminent people from the worlds of

 In December 2004, the first New India Fellows were chosen.
 They